trimstray/nginx-admins-handbook/README.md

 ###### Importancy of the `Host` header

-The host Header tells the webserver which virtual host to use (if set up).
+The `Host` header tells the webserver which virtual host to use (if set up).
 You can even have the same virtual host using several aliases (= domains and wildcard-domains).
 This why the host header exists.
 The host header specifies which website or web application should process an incoming HTTP request.

 In NGINX, `$host` equals `$http_host`, lowercase and without the port number (if present), except when `HTTP_HOST` is absent or is an empty value.
 In that case, `$host` equals the value of the `server_name` directive of the server which processed the request

-For example, if you set `Host: MASTER:8080`, `$host` will be "master" (while `$http_host` will be "MASTER:8080" as it just reflects the whole header).
+For example, if you set `Host: MASTER:8080`, `$host` will be "master" (while `$http_host` will be `MASTER:8080` as it just reflects the whole header).

 ###### Redirects and `X-Forwarded-Proto`